ronin-rb/ronin/man/ronin-unescape.1.md

 : HTTP unescapes the data.

 `-j`, `--js`
-: JavaScript unescapes the data.
+: Unescapes the data as a JavaScript string.

 `-S`, `--shell`
 : Unescapes the data as a Shell string.